 The Doctor of Philosophy in Education, with a specialization in Mathematics and Science Education is a research degree program that consists of a minimum of 72 credits.
 The program consists of a minimum of 43 graded credits and a minimum of 20 credits of ED_MTHSC 800.
-The remaining credits may include graded and non-graded course work relevant to the doctoral program.
+The remaining credits may include graded (A-F grading rubric) and non-graded (S/F grading rubric) coursework relevant to the doctoral program.
 In collaboration with the advisor/committee chair and other committee members, each student designs his/her doctoral program of study.
 The committee must approve the plan, which is formalized by submitting the Program of Study to the department chair and Graduate School.